openmetrue/Cats/README.md

 }
 ```

-> **Important:** I need help to improve this project, now I have problems with cordata and many other things
+> **Important:** I need help to improve this project, now I have problems with CoreData and many other things